Nigeria opens museum to "Afrobeat King" Fela Kuti

 “We didn’t want a museum that closes at night and the life source leaves the building,” Lawson explained.

-Inside, decorations include brightly coloured murals, chic African art, photos from his life and performances, and a wall devoted to the different flamboyant shoes he wore.
+Inside, decorations include brightly colored murals, chic African art, photos from his life and performances, and a wall devoted to the different flamboyant shoes he wore.

-His bedroom remains as has been since he died of HIV/AIDS in 1997: a bed, clothes, more shoes, colourful underpants -- often they were all he wore.
+His bedroom remains as has been since he died of HIV/AIDS in 1997: a bed, clothes, more shoes, colorful underpants -- often they were all he wore.
 His electric keyboard has been mounted.

 It still resonates across Lagos from nightclubs, bars and roadside eateries selling grilled meat.